i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 A synchronized PRNG can also be termed a "ratchet".
 This proposal (finally) specifies that ratchet mechanism, and eliminates tag delivery.

+By using a ratchet (a synchronized PRNG) to generate the session tags, we eliminate the overhead of sending session tags in the new session message and subsequent messages when needed.
+For a typical tag set of 32 tags, this is 1KB.
+This also eliminates the storage of session tags on the sending side, thus cutting the storage requirements in half.

+A full two-way handshake, similar to Noise IK pattern, is needed to avoid Key Compromise Impersonation (KCI) attacks.
+See the Noise "Payload Security Properties" table in [NOISE]_.
+For more information on KCI, see the paper https://www.usenix.org/system/files/conference/woot15/woot15-paper-hlauschek.pdf

 Threat Model
 ------------